-\textbf{Diffusion-Based Customized Generation.} Customized image generation aims to produce diverse images based on user-provided concepts.
-Tuning-based methods accomplish this by fine-tuning specific parameters of diffusion models, thereby incorporating new concepts into text-to-image diffusion models like Stable Diffusion.
-Some of these methods \citep{textual_inversion, p+, cones2} employ text embeddings to represent customized concepts, which are then injected into prompts during inference.
-On the other hand, Dreambooth \citep{dreambooth} fine-tunes the entire U-Net and introduces a prior preservation loss to mitigate language drift.
-Additionally, several approaches \citep{customdiffusion, mix-of-show, clif, attndreambooth} combine text embeddings and diffusion models for image synthesis.
-They fine-tune both the text embedding and the U-Net, yielding impressive results.
-Considering the substantial cost of fine-tuning for commercial uses, training-based methods \citep{blip-diffusion, ELITE, anydoor, lambda_clipse, ssr_encoder} have been proposed.
-This approach primarily utilizes an ID encoder to extract the concept's identity and inject it into the U-Net via cross-attention layers.
-For instance, MS-Diffusion \citep{ms-diffusion} integrates grounding tokens with a feature resampler to maintain detail fidelity and employs layout guidance to explicitly place the concepts.
-Despite their efficiency during inference, training-based methods often struggle with identity preservation and textual condition following ability.
-A typical problem is the relation expressions in prompts are often overlooked.
-To address this issue, we present RealtionBooth, to tackle relation-aware customized generation.
+\textbf{Diffusion-Based Customized Generation.} Customized image generation aims to produce new images based on user-provided objects.
+Tuning-based methods accomplish this by fine-tuning specific parameters of diffusion models to learn new objects.
+Some of these methods~\cite{textual_inversion, p+, cones2} employ text embeddings to represent the object identity.
+On the other hand, DreamBooth~\cite{dreambooth} fine-tunes the entire U-Net and introduces a prior preservation loss to mitigate language drift.
+Additionally, several approaches~\cite{customdiffusion, mix-of-show, clif, attndreambooth} integrate text embeddings and U-Net parameters for image customization.
+These methods fine-tune both components during object learning, achieving impressive results.
+Considering the substantial cost of fine-tuning for commercial uses, training-based methods~\cite{blip-diffusion, ELITE, anydoor, lambda_clipse, ssr_encoder} have been proposed.
+This approach primarily utilizes an encoder to extract the object's identity and inject it into the U-Net.
+For instance, MS-Diffusion~\cite{ms-diffusion} integrates grounding tokens with a Resampler to maintain detailed identity and employs layout guidance to explicitly locate the objects.
+Despite their efficiency during inference, training-based methods often face challenges in balancing identity preservation and text control.
+A common issue is that the relationships described in text prompts are frequently overlooked.
+To address this limitation, we introduce DreamRelation, a framework designed to bridge the customization and relation generation.